argentsea/docfx/tutorials/Querying/handling.md

 ### (string) sprocName

-This is the name of the stored procedure or function that was executed.
+This is the name of the stored procedure or SQL statement that was executed.
 It is provided to the procedure for logging purposes.

 ### (TArg) optionalArgument